This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- In a pot over medium heat melt butter, then add flour and whisk together for 30 seconds.
-Add salt, pepper, cayenne and garlic.
+- Melt butter in a medium pot over medium heat.
+Add flour and whisk together for 30 seconds.
+Add salt, black pepper, cayenne, and garlic powder.

 - Whisk in half and half in thirds, then add cream.
 Bring to a boil once boiling add 2 cups cheddar and 1 cup mozzarella.
 Reduce heat to medium low and stir until cheese has melted.

-- Add the spaghetti into a 9 x 13 casserole dish, add 1 cup of mozzarella and 1 cup of cheddar.
-Pour cheese sauce over, stir to combine, sprinkle the remaining cheese over top.
-Bake for 15 to 20 minutes, until cheese has browned evenly.
+- Add the spaghetti to a 9 x 13 casserole dish.
+Add 1 cup of mozzarella and 1 cup of cheddar.
+Pour the cheese sauce over, stir to combine, and sprinkle the remaining cheese over top.
+Bake for 25 to 30 minutes, until the cheese has browned evenly.

 Notes